SerhanMiah/GA-Project-2-Trivia/README.md

     }, [visibleQuestion])
 ```

 Once the API was running, we started to install all relevant packages inside the program.
 We had some issues using VS Live share which wasn’t responding to my screen and it wasn’t updating the changes to my partner screen or vice-versa.
 I wasn’t always able to see my teammate's local changes.
-To resolve this issue we tried using git add and push and pulling the relevant data every few hours but ran into some issues as Alex was using a windows computer.
+To resolve this issue we tried using git add and push and pulling the relevant data every few hours but ran into some issues as Alex was using a Windows computer.
 So I decided we should zip the file and send it by google drive with every big change and communicate with Zoom and slack throughout the project.

+### Phase 1: Displaying each question one at a time with all four options.

+The first challenge was to display each of the questions one at a time with all four options: correct answers and incorrect answers.
+I started by accessing the API.
+We used a useEffect and Axios to load the API data on page load and have it show each of the questions shown in the console log.
+At first, it displayed all the questions and answers.
+I started by using React Hooks to hide the visibility of the questions by using a conditional operator and then by using the JS map method to map through the data.

 ```Javascript
     // QUESTION